-A worker must notify the relevant supervisor or manager if any adverse changes to his/her medical conditions that may affect the health and safety of the worker.
-Appropriate control measures can be identified and implemented to compromise the medical conditions based on a risk assessment.
+A worker must notify the relevant supervisor or manager if any adverse changes to their medical conditions that may affect the health and safety of the worker.
+Appropriate control measures and reasonable adjustments can be identified and implemented to support the worker based on a risk assessment.